 ABR 154.
-AUTO GLASS AND TRIM (1.5.3)
+AUTOMOTIVE GLASS AND TRIM (1.5.3)

 This course is a study of automotive glass and trim.
-Removal and replacement of structural and nonstructural glass and auto trim are emphasized.
-On completion, students should be able to remove and replace automotive trim and glass.
-Non-degree creditable.
+Emphasis is placed on removal and replacement of structural and nonstructural glass and automotive trim.
+Upon completion, students should be able to remove and replace automotive trim and glass.
+CORE